 Gartconner has a Health and Wellbeing programme aligned with Curriculum for Excellence experiences and outcomes.
 Some areas covered within this programme deal with mental, emotional, social and physical wellbeing.
 We fully embrace partnership working and work closely with Active Schools to promote wellbeing activities throughout the year.
 Our parents, pupils and the wider community help to plan, deliver and participate in a range of sporting and cultural activities.
+Following the impact of the covid on attendance and wellbeing of children we have amended our programmes to ensure that they meet the needs of our learners.
+We have incorporated links with the UNCRC and play pedagogy and keenly assess and observe our pupils to target interventions when required.

-We have introduced a wellbeing programme which deals with emotional literacy and friendship called PAThS - Positive Alternative Thinking Skills.
-This is now being implemented from P1 to P7.
+We use different wellbeing programmes that support developing emotional literacy and friendship skills called PAThS - Positive Alternative Thinking Skills and all children use the Zones of Regulation in class.
 We also have a whole school focus on wellbeing through our assembly programme and positive behaviour strategy.